MAGame2025/VillainMan/LevelDesign.md

 **Level Design**

-VillainMan is a third-person arcade destruction game where each level focuses on superhero-scale movement, and enviormental destruction.
+VillainMan is a third-person arcade destruction game where each level focuses on superhero-scale movement, and environmental destruction.
 Levels are handcrafted city environments, designed as contained arenas

 filled with vehicles, police/military units, civilians, props, and destructible structures.